 - OCTAPAD SPD-30

-We understand that with regard to the Steven Slate Drums brand, SSD4 and Trigger have not been fully tested at this time but they working on updates for both of these products to be released in the near future.
+We understand that with regard to the Steven Slate Drums brand, SSD4 and Trigger have not been fully tested at this time but they working on updates for both of these products to be released in due course.

-With regard to their Raven control surfaces, they are NOT yet supported on MacOS Sierra.
+With regard to their Raven control surfaces, Slate Media Technology have made this announcement on their forum.

 Softube (Added 16th Oct)